alexwelcing/hugo-nogo/site/content/post/brewing-chemex.md

 ---
-title: A beginners’ guide to brewing with Chemex
+title: A beginners’ guide to DevOps for web publishing
-date: 2017-01-04T15:04:10.000Z
+date: 2019-03-03T15:04:10.000Z
 description: >-
-  Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
+  K8s is not an ultimatum forcing the adoption of containers.
+It is another building block available for developers to build scalable applications faster, for less cost.
+The development community is excited about the implications, but how can you share the opportunity with management for a real life project?
-image: /img/blog-chemex.jpg
+image: /img/modular-cms-architecture.png
 ---

-This [week](/wdwdw) we’ll **take** a look at all the steps required to make astonishing coffee with a Chemex at home.
-The Chemex Coffeemaker is a manual, pour-over style glass-container coffeemaker that Peter Schlumbohm invented in 1941, and which continues to be manufactured by the Chemex Corporation in Chicopee, Massachusetts\*.
+This [week](/wdwdw) we’ll tak a look at a developer experience shipping secure sites using **VS Code, Docker, GCP, GitHub, and Netlify.** This demo is intended to show the versatility available using readily available tools.

-In 1958, designers at the [Illinois Institute of Technology](https://www.spacefarm.digital) said that the Chemex Coffeemaker is *"one of the best-designed products of modern times"*, and so is included in the collection of the Museum of Modern Art in New York City.
+Wordpress was launched in 2003 as a fork of an opensource news/weblog tool, B2/cafelog, built on PHP with MYSQL database (db).
+The Content Management System architecture has shifted in fifteen years, thanks to the rise of cloud services, virtualization, and the enabled preference for microservices/APIs among latest opensource languages.

-## The little secrets of Chemex brewing
+## React to the changing environment

-The Chemex Coffeemaker consists of an hourglass-shaped glass flask with a conical funnel-like neck (rather than the cylindrical neck of an Erlenmeyer flask) and uses proprietary filters, made of bonded paper (thicker-gauge paper than the standard paper filters for a drip-method coffeemaker) that removes most of the coffee oils, brewing coffee with a taste that is different than coffee brewed in other coffee-making systems; also, the thicker paper of the Chemex coffee filters may assist in removing cafestol, a cholesterol-containing compound found in coffee oils.
+The 3rd wave of computing  of an hourglass-shaped glass flask with a conical funnel-like neck (rather than the cylindrical neck of an Erlenmeyer flask) and uses proprietary filters, made of bonded paper (thicker-gauge paper than the standard paper filters for a drip-method coffeemaker) that removes most of the coffee oils, brewing coffee with a taste that is different than coffee brewed in other coffee-making systems; also, the thicker paper of the Chemex coffee filters may assist in removing cafestol, a cholesterol-containing compound found in coffee oils.
 Here’s three important tips newbies forget about:

 1. Always buy dedicated Chemex filters.
 2. Use a scale, don’t try to eyeball it.